This post is also available in: Español Français

 Without a doubt, you can’t leave Cancun without visiting Isla Mujeres and having your picture taken on its white sand beaches, you’re going to cause a sensation on your social networks!

-The Riviera Maya stretches from Playa del Carmen, through Tulum, to the Sian Ka’an Biosphere Reserve.
-There are more than 40 kilometers of beautiful beaches and places with great Mayan history, the culture that dominated this place in past centuries.
+The Riviera Maya, also in Quintana Roo, extends from Playa del Carmen, through Tulum, to the Sian Ka’an Biosphere Reserve.
+There are more than 40 kilometers of beaches and places with great Mayan history.
+If you are going to visit this place, we recommend you take a look at our post about what to do in Riviera Maya.

 Playa del Carmen

-On one hand, you will find Playa del Carmen, the main city of this area.
-It has many tourist resorts, and the city center is full of stores to buy souvenirs.
-Don’t miss in “La Quinta Avenida” the Mayan Portal, a 16-meter high sculpture that welcomes you to the city.
+This city has endless tourist resorts and the downtown is full of stores.
+Don’t miss “the fifth avenue”, the Mayan Portal, a 16 meter high sculpture that welcomes you to the city.

 You cannot leave the Yucatan Peninsula without visiting Holbox.
-It is a paradisiacal island located to the north of the city of Cancun.
-In spite of the fact that it is an island, many times the sand banks are above the water and you can get there without wetting your feet.
+It is a paradisiacal island located north of the city of Cancun.
+Although it is an island, many times the sandbanks are above the water and you can get there without getting your feet wet.

 Of course, this island is characterized by white sand beaches and crystal clear water, just like in the movies!

-It is a perfect place to rest, away from large crowds of people, and in a spectacular Caribbean environment.
-And don’t miss the picture in its main attraction, the swing in the water that will show everyone your visit to the island.
+An excursion to Holbox can be the perfect plan to spend the day; don’t miss the photo at its main attraction, the swing located in the water that will show everyone your visit to the island.

 The capital of Mexico is the largest city in the country, and one of the largest metropolitan areas in the world, with about 22 million people.

 This city can provide you with countless corners full of history.
-You can see and visit from the Palacio de Bellas Artes to the Plaza de la Constitución, the largest in the city.
-Walking down the same street you will find the famous Metropolitan Cathedral of Mexico City.
+You can see and visit from the Palacio de Bellas Artes to the Plaza de la Constitución, the largest square in the city.
+Walking on the same street you will find the famous Metropolitan Cathedral of Mexico City.

-Don’t miss the Angel of Independence Monument and the Monument to the Revolution, two structures full of meaning for the country.
+Also don’t miss the Angel of Independence monument and the Monument to the Revolution, two structures full of meaning for the country.
+In our post about what to see in Mexico City in 2 days, you will find many more details 😉 .

 The Trajineras of Xochimilco